-Enterprise in education is an excellent strategy to develop the enterprise and employability skills of our young people.
+Enterprise in Education [Determined to Succeed] is an excellent strategy to develop the enterprise and employability skills of our young people.

 It lies at the centre of curriculum for excellence and promotes a wide range of opportunities, including cross curricular work ,for our children and young people from 3-18 to become successful learners, confident individuals, responsible citizens and effective contributors.